Canker Sores in the Throat: 7 Causes & How to Treat

 7. Oral cancer

-Oral cancer can cause throat ulcers or several throat wounds that are difficult to heal.
+Oral cancer can cause canker sores in the throat or several throat wounds that are difficult to heal.
 Depending on the extent of the tumor, other symptoms can emerge, like difficulty swelling, hoarseness, weight loss and swollen lymph nodes along the neck.

-What to do: Oral cancer should be assessed by a doctor if suspected.
+How to treat: Oral cancer should be assessed by a doctor if suspected.
 Diagnosis is confirmed with a biopsy of the lesion.
 Treatment may include surgery to remove the tumor, radiation therapy and chemotherapy.

-If you get a throat ulcer more than once a month, or if two outbreaks of ulcers happen within less than a week of each other, you should see your family doctor for blood tests that can help identify what may be causing the problem.
+If you get a canker sore in the throat more than once a month, or if two outbreaks of ulcers happen within less than a week of each other, you should see your family doctor for blood tests that can help identify what may be causing the problem.
 Once the diagnosis is made, appropriate treatment is started so as to prevent the sore from appearing again.

 Other situations that may cause small sores in the throat are tonsil stones, tonsillitis, and aphthous stomatitis, which are more common in infants.